nradulovic/hw_parvus/README.rst

          | |
          +-+
           |
-         +++
+         +++ Ground

-The transfer function of this feedback circuit is given as:
+Resistors `Rf` and `Rg` are part of feedback network.
+Capacitor `Cf` is the compensation capacitor.
+The transfer function of this network is given as:

 .. math::